hbc/Intro-to-Unix/lessons/07_rnaseq_workflow.md

 * `--outFileNamePrefix`: prefix for all output files

-The STAR aligner first looks for the longest sequence that exactly matches one or more locations on the reference genome (MMP).
-For each MMP (seed1), the remaining unmapped portion (seed2) is mapped elsewhere.
-The separate seeds are then clustered based on proximity and stitched together to create a complete read. **If STAR does not find an exact matching sequence** for both seeds, the algorithm chooses to extend the MMP (allowing for a certain number of mismatches) *or* will soft-clip poor quality sequences (e.g. if quality of the extension is low, other contaminating sequence).
+The STAR aligner first looks for the longest sequence that exactly matches one or more locations on the reference genome (MMP1).
+The remaining unmapped portion (MMP2) is mapped elsewhere.
+The separate MMPs are then clustered based on proximity and stitched together to create a complete read. **If STAR does not find an exact matching sequence** for both MMPs, the algorithm chooses to extend MMP1 (allowing for a certain number of mismatches) *or* will soft-clip poor quality sequences (e.g. if quality of the extension is low, or presence of other contaminating sequence).

 > *NOTE:* STAR will extract splice junctions from the GTF file and use them to greatly improve accuracy of the mapping.
 While this is optional, and STAR can be run without annotations, **using annotations is highly recommended** whenever they are available.
-Without the GTF, the splice junctions are determined based on proximity and donor and acceptor motifs identfied on the two seeds.
+Without the GTF, the splice junctions are determined based on proximity and donor and acceptor motifs identfied on the two MMPs.

 ![star](../img/star.png)